Statement by claimant (SBC) - Medicare Compensation Recovery 011-15030060

-This document outlines information for Service Officers about how an SBC is processed, and care costs are calculated.
+This document explains how Service Officers process an SBC and calculate care costs.

 SBC